MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-symchk.md

 ### Obtaining symchk

 Symchk, like other debugging tools, ship as part of the debugger.
-For more information, see [Download Debugging Tools for Windows](debugger-download-tools.md).
+For more information, see [Debugging Tools for Windows](debugger-download-tools.md).

 Once the debugging tools are installed, symchk is available in this directory for 64 bit Windows.